veillax1354/MFPython/README.md

 [![python logo](https://www.python.org/static/img/python-logo.png)](https://python.org)

 # **Starting out:**
-You'll need the latest version of JetBrains PyCharm or another IDE suitable for Python3 installed, and you must have the link to this repository, because you will need to clone it in the IDE.
+You'll either need the latest version of JetBrains PyCharm or another IDE suitable for Python3 installed, and you must have the link to this repository, because you will need to clone it in the IDE or a Replit account
 ## **Downloading:**
 [![pycharm banner](https://i1.wp.com/www.webprecious.com/wp-content/uploads/2019/09/Pycharm.png?fit=1350%2C500&ssl=1)](https://www.jetbrains.com/pycharm/download/)
 #### On Ubuntu